xyproto/shrinky-intro/README.md

 # Skeleton for a 4k (demoscene) intro for 64-bit Linux

 For developing on Arch Linux.
 The executables should work on any modern 64-bit x86 Linux distro.
+Also tested on Fedora.

 ![shrinky-intro](shrinky-intro.gif)

 This is a 4k intro skeleton, originally from [dnload by Faemiyah](http://faemiyah.fi/demoscene/dnload).
-I can only take creds for making it work on Arch.
+I can only take creds for making it work on Arch and Fedora.

-The binary is 1097 bytes when building it here.
+The binary is 1055 bytes when building it here.
 It uses a small shellscript header, where the ELF file is extracted to `/tmp` before being run.
 This is a permitted technique for most demoscene intro/4k compos.
-Extracting the code into memory and executing it there is an even better technique, though.
+Extracting the code into memory and executing it there is an even cooler technique, though.

 ### Requirements